Harikachirumavilla/Shopping-Website/README.md

 # Shopping Website

-Landing page for the Converse store built using React, Vite, JavaScript and Tailwind CSS.
+An interactive shopping website built using React, Vite, JavaScript and Tailwind CSS.

 ## Features